Best Running Shirts for Men of 2026

 What we didn’t like: The price comes off as high, but it’s priced standard among its peers, and isn't bad considering it can be used for more than running

-The Ibex Paradox Long Sleeve is our winner for Best Merino Wool Running Shirt.
-It helps address challenges common in merino as a running fabric such as being too warm or being slower to dry.
+The Ibex Paradox Long Sleeve is our winner for Best Long Sleeve Running Shirt.
+It has all the benefits of a merino running shirts while also addresses the main challenge of merino as a running fabric such as being too warm or being slower to dry.
 During our testing in the eastern Sierra and southern California, we found that the Ibex Paradox running shirt performs beyond all other merino run shirts we’ve tried.

 Though it isn’t the fastest drying fabric compared to ultra-thin polyester, it dries quicker than other heavier merino knits.
 Not only does it keep the shirt breathable and drying faster, but it also retains merino’s claim to fame—its supreme temperature-regulating properties.